Nice to meet you.

 When to quit your job and become a full-time entrepreneur

-You’ve set up your side hustle, have customers under your belt and have all your processes in place, so now it might be the right time to turn it into a full-time business.
-You may also be feeling surer of yourself and confident to quit your job and make the leap into full-time entrepreneurship.
+You’ve set up your side hustle, have customers under your belt and have all your processes in place, so now might be the right time to turn it into a full-time business.
+You may also feel surer of yourself and confident to quit your job and leap into full-time entrepreneurship.

-This is a very personal choice, but these could be indicators that it’s time to stop tiptoeing around the edge of entrepreneurship and jump right in.
+This is a personal choice, but these could indicate that it’s time to stop tiptoeing around the edge of entrepreneurship and jump right in.

 Your customer base is growing

-You’re turning away good business due to lack of time and/or resources
+You’re turning away good business due to a lack of time and/or resources

 How to grow your side hustle into a full-time business

-When you do take this crucial step, make sure that your business is ready for growth because you’re going to need to scale up consistently to succeed.
+When you take this crucial step, ensure your business is ready for growth because you will need to scale up consistently to succeed.

 You should have all the logistics and processes set up in advance so that you can get off the ground running as soon as you quit your job.